bmwcarit/ramses-composer-docs/ordering/manual.md

 # Overview

-Usually, the rendering order of objects is not something to take care of, as that is something that the depth buffer takes care of: objects which are in front will overwrite the pixels of objects in the back.
-However, sometimes it's important to have a specific order of objects.
+The rendering order of objects is usually not something to manage manually.
+Typically the depth buffer takes care of that: objects which are in front will overwrite the pixels of objects in the back.
+But sometimes it's important to have a specific order of objects.
 For example transparent objects need to be rendered back-to-front, as they don't fully occlude each other.
-Also, some techniques like shadow mapping, reflections, or depth-prepass require a given order or special rules which objects should be rendered at which time.
+Also, some techniques like shadow mapping, reflections, or depth-prepasses require a given order or special rules which objects should be rendered at which time.

 In this chapter we demonstrate different ordering techniques and how to use and combine them.

 # Contents of a Ramses Composer project

-In order to understand how ordering of content works, it's essential to understand first what the content is inside a Ramses Composer project.
+In order to understand how ordering of content works, it's essential to understand the contents of a Ramses Composer project first.

 A newly created project contains following default objects (which can be deleted later):